An Introduction to Azure Monitor

 You can change the retention period for a log analytics workspace or application insights instance period by going in the “Usage and estimated costs” tab under the resource blade:

 Azure Monitor offers a feature for auto-scaling compute resources based on platform metrics.
-The feature is supported for Virtual Machine Scale Sets, Web apps, API Management, cloud services, and Azure Data Explorer clusters. etc. Autoscale works on top of alert rules and action groups.
-Using alert rules, you can monitor the underlying resources metrics, and based on the usage, you can trigger an action group to provision or de-provision additional resources.
+The feature is supported for Virtual Machine Scale Sets, Web apps, API Management, cloud services, Azure Data Explorer clusters, etc. Autoscale works on top of alert rules and action groups.
+Using alert rules, you can monitor the underlying resources metrics, and based on the usage; you can trigger an action group to provision or de-provision additional resources.
 This comes very handy when you have varying resource usage at different times.
-For example – my web app might not see same amount of traffic over the weekend compared to weekdays.
-I can setup autoscale to automatically reduce the number of instances when the cpu usage goes down below certain value and automatically add more instances when the usage goes up.
+For example, – my web app might not see the same amount of traffic over the weekend compared to weekdays.
+I can set up autoscale to automatically reduce the number of instances when the CPU usage goes down below a certain value and automatically add more instances when it goes up.

-Metric and Log data stored in Azure Monitor can be visualized through a variety of methods including Workbooks, Azure Dashboards, PowerBI, and Grafana.
-For more details on using your tool of choice for creating dashboards and reports, please visit – https://docs.microsoft.com/en-us/azure/azure-monitor/visualizations
+Metric and Log data stored in Azure Monitor can be visualized through various methods, including Workbooks, Azure Dashboards, PowerBI, and Grafana.
+For more details on using your tool of choice for creating dashboards and reports, please visit – https://docs.microsoft.com/en-us/azure/azure-monitor/visualizations.

 References / Resources for further reading